radiant-rstats/docs/model/app/evalreg.md

 ## Example

 Predictions were derived from a linear regression and an neural network with two nodes in the hidden layer on the `diamonds` data.
-The variables `price` and `carat` were log-transformed prior to estimation.The data is available through the _Data > Manage_ tab (i.e., choose `Examples` from the `Load data of type` drop-down and press `Load examples`).
+The variables `price` and `carat` were log-transformed prior to estimation.The data is available through the _Data > Manage_ tab (i.e., choose `Examples` from the `Load data of type` drop-down and press `Load`).
 The predictions shown below were generated in the _Predict_ tab.

 <p align="center"><img src="figures_model/evalreg_nn.png"></p>